plyons72/Humble-Home/README.md

-# Smart-Receptacle-Panel
+# Humble Home
-Software for Smart Receptacle Panel for Senior Design at the University of Pittsburgh
+Humble Home Software for Senior Design Project at the University of Pittsburgh